 (a) an extra piece of chromosomal material is present in each cell, usually attached to another chromosome

 (b) that a piece of chromosomal material is missing.

-In addition, where one person in the family carries a balanced translocation it is also possible that other members of the family, who are otherwise healthy, may also carry that translocation which may have implications in turn for them if they are thinking about children.
+In addition, where one person in the family carries a balanced translocation it is also possible that other members of the family, who are otherwise healthy, may also carry that translocation, which may have implications in turn for them if they are thinking about having children.

-A genetic counselling service is available to all parents.
-Your GP, Obstetrician, or Paediatrician can refer you for counselling.
-Your GP may refer you for genetic counselling, if appropriate, to the National Centre for Medical Genetics, Our Lady’s Hospital for Sick Children, Crumlin, Dublin 12.
+A genetic counselling service is available to all parents but there are waiting lists.
+Your GP, obstetrician, or paediatrician can refer you for counselling.
+Your GP may refer you for genetic counselling, if appropriate, to the Department of Clinical Genetics, Our Lady’s Children’s Hospital, Crumlin, Dublin 12.

 The genetic counsellor will:

-- Discuss the implications of the genetic diagnosis for any children or any other family members which the couple may have
+- Discuss the implications of the genetic diagnosis for any children or any other family members that the couple may have.

 - Answer any questions you may have.